eddo888/ArduinoHelicopterCollective/readme.md

-Please see this excellent eork from M Heironimus
+Please see this excellent work from M Heironimus

 git@github.com:MHeironimus/ArduinoJoystickLibrary.git

-Here I setup Arduino with micro joystick to drift trim axises and hold at setting, button to reset to neutral.
+Here I setup Arduino Leonardo with micro joystick to drift trim axis for x and Y which hold at setting, with a button to reset to neutral.

-Has rudders , toe brakes, throttle,
+Has rudder, toe brakes and a throttle.

 Includes a collective with a lock switch to hold it in place electronically.

-also has a canopy on/off generating buttons on SPSP switch.
+Also has a canopy on/off SPST switch generating temporary buttons for transitions from on->off and off->on 1